Where we stand with the Trump-Russia investigation

 - Trump's attorney general Jeff Sessions testified under oath that he never had any contacts with lobbyists working for Russia during Trump's campaign

 - Unfortunately for Sessions, Richard Burt, a former US ambassador to Germany during the Reagan administration who is now a lobbyist working for Russia in Washington, confirmed that he wrote a Russia-friendly foreign policy speech for Trump AND that he (a Russia lobbyist) was invited to two dinners hosted by Jeff Sessions during the Trump campaign.

 - Trump, who a few weeks earlier had cordially met with the Russian ambassador and the Russian foreign minister, snubbed the Ukrainian president Petro Poroshenko when the latter visited Washington in June 2017.
 Trump offered absolutely zero words of support for Ukraine in its civil war against Russian-supported separatists.

 - In June 2017 the Senate voted overwhelmingly (98 to 2) to impose sanctions on Russia as punishment for meddling into US elections.
 "Vladimir" Trump himself finally admitted the meddling in a tweet in which he accused Obama of not immediately punishing Russia for it.

-- In July 2017 the New York Times published details on a meeting between Trump's campaign (his son, his son-in-law and his campaign manager) and a Russian lawyer, Natalia Veselnitskaya, who works for the Russian government just about at the same time that Russian hackers launched their attacks against Clinton.
+- In July 2017 the New York Times published details on a meeting between Trump's campaign (his son, his son-in-law and his campaign manager) and the Russian lawyer Natalia Veselnitskaya, who worked for the Russian government just about at the same time that Russian hackers launched their attacks against Clinton.
 As usual, the Trump staff denied everything, admitting what they had just denied one day earlier only when faced with new evidence the day after.

 - The Washington Post summarizes the New York Times findings like this: "Trump aides were in the market to collect negative information that could be used against Clinton - at the same time that Russians were collecting such data."